-Our middle-school program consists of a 7th grade literature and writing rich curriculum which revolves around our 7th grade literature course and an accompanying Language Arts course.
+Our middle school program consists of 7th-grade literature and writing rich curriculum which revolves around our 7th-grade literature course and an accompanying Language Arts course.
 This provides students with a double-block of literacy every day to reinforce the skills necessary to master reading and writing at the middle school level and beyond.
-Our 8th grade curriculum builds upon this foundation with an intense focus on the implementation of common core standards in order to aid students to become better readers, writers, and thinkers to meet the challenges of the 21st century.
+Our 8th-grade curriculum builds upon this foundation with an intense focus on the implementation of common core standards in order to aid students to become better readers, writers, and thinkers to meet the challenges of the 21st century.

 High School English program:

 The English Curriculum is a four-year sequential program required of all students for graduation.
 English competency grows as students read extensively, listen analytically to others, speak with clarity, and organize their own thoughts through the writing process.
 Each year is designed to promote growth in the various forms of written and oral expression, as well as shape an appreciation of different genres of literature through careful reading and critical analysis.
 The studies of vocabulary, grammar, as well as literature are incorporated into the curriculum.